System Design Space

 Bakery algorithm: why it's beautiful

-Lamport’s favorite example about mutual exclusion: processes “take numbers”, and the minimal one enters the critical section.
-The key lesson is not the metaphor, but the power of proof of correctness.
+Lamport’s favorite example for mutual exclusion: processes “take tickets”, and the one with the smallest ticket enters the critical section.
+The key lesson is not the metaphor, but the power of proving correctness.

-• Numbers can be stored distributed among process owners and read over the network.
+• Tickets do not need a central store: they can live with process owners and be read over the network.

-• Correctness is maintained even under very weak assumptions about memory and garbage reads.
+• Correctness survives even with very weak assumptions about memory and imperfect reads.

 Related chapters